Doubleday Field: Hall of Fame Game

 Each year from 1940 to 2008, Doubleday Field hosted the Hall of Fame Game, an exhibition game between two major league squads.
 Originally, the game and induction ceremony for new Hall of Fame members were held on the same day, a Monday.
 Starting in 1979, the induction ceremony was moved to Sunday, with the game played on Monday.
 Starting in 2003, the game was scheduled in May or June, to better accommodate the participating teams' travel schedules.

 As MLB's last remaining in-season exhibition game, its results did not count in the official standings, and substitute players were generally used to avoid injury to starters.
-The curiosity factor of two teams from different leagues playing each other in this game outside of a charity game, World Series, or spring training situation was eventually removed in 1997 with the launch of interleague play, further reducing the game's cachet.
+The curiosity factor of two teams from different leagues playing each other in this game outside of a charity game, World Series, or spring training situation was eventually removed in 1997 with the advent of interleague play, further reducing the game's cachet.
 As it was placed in the major league schedule and delaying the game was logistically impossible, several times the game was cancelled and not played in a year due to weather or other circumstances, including rain, the 1981 player's strike, and one, year, a plane malfunction.
 Games going into extra innings stopped with the 1988 edition, with only nine innings played and ties being declared.

 On January 29, 2008, Major League Baseball announced that the final Hall of Fame Game would be played on June 16, 2008, between the Chicago Cubs and San Diego Padres, citing "the inherent challenges" of scheduling teams in the modern day as the reason for ending the annual contest.
 The 2008 game was rained out and never rescheduled, making the 2007 matchup between the Baltimore Orioles and Toronto Blue Jays the last Hall of Fame Game that was played.